ekadecena/documentation/2.0/User Guide/Understanding EMS Configuration.md

   					description="Default media storage",
   					mediaFolder="../media",
   				},
-  				--[[
-  				sample={
-  					description="Storage example",
-  					mediaFolder="/some/media/folder",
-  					metaFolder="/fast/discardable/separate/folder",
-  					enableStats=false,
-  					clientSideBuffer=15,
-  					keyframeSeek=true,
-  					seekGranularity=0.1,
-  					externalSeekGenerator=false,
-  				}
-  				]]--
   			},
   ```
   There are several uses of the media folder:

-  - Storage of vod file that is used for `pullStream`
+  - Storage of VOD file that is used for `pullStream`
   - Location of the created file using `generateLazyPull` command
   - Storage of recorded streams using record command